Stalwart Battalion Cadets take the Oath of Office

 |0

-This work, Stalwart Battalion Cadets take the Oath of Office [Image 4 of 4], by PFC Abigail Stewart, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Stalwart Battalion Cadets take the Oath of Office, by SGT Jaidon Novinska, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.